epigeneticstoocean/2018OAExp_larvae/notebook/20210107_GenewizSubmissionCriteria.md

 ## Thoughts

-In order to achieve the 20 ng/ul concentration recommendation we will have to either to a bead clean up or use the vacuum evaporator.
+In order to achieve the 20 ng/ul concentration recommendation we will have to either do a bead clean up or use the vacuum evaporator.